Last updated October 31, 2020

-It might not seem like a bad idea to have someone else handling all the paperwork, but if anything happened to that attorney there would be a huge problem.
+It might not seem like a bad idea to have someone else handling all the paperwork, but if anything happened to that attorney, there would be a huge problem.
 If he was hit by a bus, the bank wouldn’t know who to work with.
-If he decided to jack up his rates or stop working with them altogether, they’d be stuck in a terrible situation.
+If he decided to jack up his rates or stop working with them altogether, they would be stuck in a terrible situation.

 In an even worse scenario, the attorney could have just taken their money and left them stranded.
 This doesn’t happen very often, but it was a potential problem for this couple.

 If that wasn’t enough of a problem, working through a nominee creates an extra hurdle when you start working with different banks.

 There are some banks that find the idea of working with a nominee very unappealing.
 Because of increasing reporting standards, many banks don’t want anything to do with a business that looks even vaguely suspicious.